 Over the past couple of weeks, I’ve been talking about how to actually get paying clients for your service-based, online business.
-(In fact, last week I did an awesome free training on that very subject, and there’s a second one scheduled for TODAY!)
+(In fact, last week I even have an awesome free training on that very subject.)

 In the first post, I talked about how, when it comes to booking clients, it’s absolutely essential that you get the word out about your business, boldly proclaiming your abilities and your dream to everyone who will listen.